-Brunel’s parents, Marc Isambard Brunel and Sophia Kingdom, met in Paris during the French Revolution.
+Brunel’s parents, Marc Isambard Brunel and Sophia Kingdom, met in Rouen during the French Revolution.
 As a known royalist, Marc fled to New York.
 Sophia, who remained in Paris to finish studying, was suspected as a British spy and thrown in prison until the Revolution subsided.

 The couple reunited in England and married in 1799.
 In 1806, Sophia bore a son, Isambard Kingdom, who took his names from both parents.

-Isambard’s childhood was happy, albeit tainted with the family’s financial problems.
+Isambard’s childhood was happy, albeit extremely tainted with the family’s financial problems.
 His father was a brilliant engineer and inventor, developing methods to mass produce ships’ pulleys, amongst other things.
 Despite this, Marc Brunel ran up debts and was held in debtors’ prison.